Nemo64/Sen-selector-engine/README.md

 The best way is to run `compile.bat` on windows or `compile.sh` everywhere else.
 This will create a ~10 KB JavaScript file (4 KB later with GZip) named *Sen.min.js* .
 Just include it into the head of your document and you can start.

 ## basic selection
-Just use `selector( "div#withId" )`.
+Just use `select( "div#withId" )`.
 This will return an Array (not a NodeList) with all elements that match the selector.

-If you want to select all elements within an element use `selector( "div.with.classes", DOMElement )`.
+If you want to select all elements within an element use `select( "div.with.classes", DOMElement )`.
 Note that if the given element isn't document or a DOMElement it will cause Errors.

 ## matching and filtering
-If you already have a collection of elements (any enumerable object will do like NodeList etc.) and just want to reduce them with a selector use `selector.filter( "a:any-link", [ DOMElement, ... ] )`.
+If you already have a collection of elements (any enumerable object will do like NodeList etc.) and just want to reduce them with a selector use `select.filter( "a:any-link", [ DOMElement, ... ] )`.
 This will return all link elements that are actual links as Array.

-If you just want to test if an element matches an selector use `selector.test( "ul > li", DOMElement )`.
+If you just want to test if an element matches an selector use `select.test( "ul > li", DOMElement )`.
 This will return true if the element is an *li* that is a child of an *ul* or false if not.

 # Supported Selectors
 ## basic selectors